 Watertree Health is a privately held company that was founded in 2010 to make health care products and services more accessible to all people in America.
 Our focus is on providing better solutions for health care delivery.

 Our management team has spent years in the industry, and has used this knowledge to respond to gaps in the provision of health care products and services.
-The introduction of the Prescription Discount Card in 2011 addressed the growing need for affordable medicines by the estimated over 100 million people in America who don’t have full prescription coverage and are subject to high out-of-pocket costs.
-Through no fault of their own, many hard-working people are now having to decide between their medicines or food.
+The introduction of the Prescription Discount Card in 2011 addressed the growing need for affordable medicines by the estimated over 100 million people in America who didn’t have adequate prescription coverage and were subject to high out-of-pocket costs.
+Even with the Affordable Care Act in place, this statistic is not expected to change significantly.
+Through no fault of their own, many hard-working people are having to decide between their medicines or food.
 It’s a choice that Watertree Health executives believe no one should ever have to make.

 To ensure that the best possible discounts and savings are made available to cardholders, Watertree Health has forged partnerships with the nation’s leading Pharmacy Benefit Managers that have the power to negotiate and reduce prescription costs.